 If you are shipping high value goods that are fragile, or if your factors are such that there is a high probability of container rain, you should consider using desiccant.
 Desiccant prevents the build-up of moisture in the air to levels where it may cause damage.
 This is done by using absorbing bags based on calcium chloride, which is a liquid brine in its natural state, and is converted into a dry material by removing the water through heating.
 It will quickly and automatically absorb water from the surrounding atmosphere when exposed, in order to transform back to its natural state.
 This means you can close the container, open it weeks later, and the goods are still in perfect shape.

-As from 2015, Greencarrier Freight Services offer moisture protection of all consolidation cargo from China and Hong Kong to Northern Europe.
 If you want to learn more about container rain, or if you are interested in what services we can offer to protect your cargo, do not hesitate to contact me!
 I am happy to answer your questions.
 Did you enjoy reading this blog article?
 Please, let us know by sharing it on Facebook!

 / Stefan Larsen Ocean Freight Manager